Meet Your Doctor

 Jennifer Murdock, M.D.

-Jennifer Murdock is a native Houstonian, excited to return home to join Drs.
+Dr. Jennifer Murdock is a native Houstonian, excited to return home to join Drs.
 Patrinely and Soparkar in practice at the prestigious Plastic Eye Surgery Associates, PLLC.
-Dr. Murdock has always had an interest in both the arts and science and completed a minor degree in art history after studying in Paris as well as a degree in Biology and Marine Science at the University of Miami.
+Dr. Murdock has always had an interest in both the arts and science and completed a Bachelor of Science degree in Biology and Marine Science at the University of Miami while minoring in art history after studying in Paris.
 She also learned the intricacies of conducting clinic research, studying novel laser, injectable, and surgical techniques within UM’s Department of Cosmetic Medicine.

 Dr. Murdock returned to Houston to complete a residency in ophthalmology at Baylor College of Medicine, where she delved further into education by teaching medical trainees in both didactic and hands-on settings.
 She was then selectively chosen from a highly competitive group of applicants to join the American Society of Ophthalmic Plastic and Reconstructive Surgery with a fellowship at Oregon Health and Science University, where she performed thousands of cosmetic and reconstructive procedures of the face, eyelids, and orbit in both adults and children alike.